-Familiarize yourselves with the campus Academic Calendar for important registration and fee deadlines: https://registrar.ucr.edu/calendar
+Graduate Students should familiarize themselves with the campus Academic Calendar for important registration and fee deadlines: https://registrar.ucr.edu/calendar English graduate seminar descriptions are posted quarterly on the department's website.

-Students are required to enroll in at least 12 units to be at full-time status for the system to clear fee remissions, activate health insurance, disburse stipends, and clear students for employment.
+Enrollment units each quarter are at least 12 each quarter to reach full-time status (whether on fellowship or employment) for fee remissions to post as paid, activate health insurance, disburse stipends, and clear students for employment.